Fetty Wap: Legal issues

-Over the years, Fetty Wap has been on the receiving end of multiple lawsuits including copyright infringement, defamation, property damage and assault.
+Over the years, Fetty Wap has been a defendant in multiple lawsuits and criminal charges, for reasons including copyright infringement, defamation, property damage and assault.

 At 1:20 AM on November 2, 2017, he was arrested after being pulled over on a Brooklyn highway.
 He was subsequently charged with drunk driving, reckless endangerment, aggravated unlicensed operation of a motor vehicle, illegally changing lanes, and drag racing.

 On October 29, 2021, federal prosecutors unsealed an indictment against Fetty Wap, charging him with one count of conspiracy to distribute and possess controlled substances.
 He was arrested at Citi Field in Queens, New York, on federal drug charges.
 Fetty Wap was released on a $500,000 bond on November 5, 2021.
 He was put back in jail again on August 8, 2022, after violating the terms of his pretrial release.
 On August 22, 2022, he pleaded guilty to his drug charges, and, on May 24, 2023, Fetty Wap was sentenced to six years in prison in New York.
-He is currently imprisoned at FCI, Sandstone, a low-security prison in Sandstone, Minnesota with a scheduled release date of December 8, 2026.
+He was imprisoned at FCI Sandstone, a low-security prison in Sandstone, Minnesota, and was released on January 8, 2026.
+He will remain under supervised release for the next five years.

 Personal life

 Fetty Wap is the father of six children with five women.

 Fetty Wap and model Alexis Skyy's sex tape was leaked in January 2017.
 In early 2018, Skyy named Fetty Wap as the father of her daughter.
 In 2019, Wap publicly stated that he is not Alaiya's biological father, but is still a father figure to her, and his non-paternity was confirmed in December 2020.

-Fetty Wap appeared on the third season on VH1's Love & Hip Hop: Hollywood, which documented his strained relationship with Masika.
-He also appeared on the ninth season of Love & Hip Hop: New York which documented his strained relationship with Skyy.
+Fetty Wap appeared on the third season on VH1's Love & Hip Hop: Hollywood, which documented his relationship with Masika Kalysha.
+He also appeared on the ninth season of Love & Hip Hop: New York which documented his relationship with Skyy.

 In September 2019, Fetty Wap married model Leandra K. Gonzalez; they divorced after a year.

-In July 2021, one of Fetty Wap's daughters died at the age of four.
+In June 2021, one of Fetty Wap's daughters died at the age of four.
 TMZ reported that her death certificate stated she had died of complications of a congenital heart arrhythmia, although her mother said on Instagram in August 2021 that the cause of death had not yet been fully determined.